 Finally, the Citadel also contains these random buildings.
 On the left is the bunker that served as the main headquarters for the Viet Cong during the Vietnam War.
 You can actually go into this bunker and look at old war relics, things like communication equipment, maps, and other documents.
 On the right is an actual original Vietnamese building, this one used to house the emperor’s mistresses.
 Of all the buildings to remain standing…

 The Imperial Citadel may be the grandest site in Hanoi, but the city has others worth visiting as well.
 I’ve already mentioned a couple in this post, but here is another: the Temple of Literature.

-Unlike every temple we’ve visited in our year of travel (minus a couple in Bali), this temple was not Hindu, Buddhist, Christian, Catholic, Muslim, or Jewish.
+Unlike every temple we’ve visited on our year of travel (minus a couple in India and Bali), this temple was not Hindu, Buddhist, Christian, Catholic, Muslim, or Jewish.
 What is left you ask?
 Confucianism!
 This was actually the first Confucianism anything I’d ever visited.